 Travel Tip: Combine Dubai Crocodile Park with a visit to Dubai Safari Park for a full-day wildlife adventure.

-The prime spot, with huge freshwater pools in which more than 150 adult crocodiles breed.
-There are walkways and viewing decks that are elevated and where you can view their behaviour without any danger, such as underwater movements and lazy sunbathing.
+The prime spot, with a huge freshwater pool in which more than 150 adult crocodiles reside.
+There are walkways and viewing decks that are elevated and where you can view their behaviour without any danger, such as underwater movements and lazy sunbathing amid serene lakes, waterfalls, islands, and sandy banks.

 Safety Measures: There are reinforced glass barriers and monitored enclosures, which are in line with international standards of zoological safety.